Life gets busy. Has Leadership Strategy and Tactics been gathering dust on your bookshelf? Instead, pick up the key ideas now.

 After retiring, Jocko continued on his disciplined path to success by co-founding Echelon Front, a multi-million dollar leadership and management consulting company.
 On top of this, he wrote the New York Times bestsellers The Dichotomy of Leadership, Extreme Ownership, and Discipline Equals Freedom.
 Finally, he has also created a top-ranking podcast called the Jocko Podcast.

 Leadership Strategy and Tactics tackles one of the most challenging skills for humans: leadership.
 This book provides a straightforward how-to guide anyone can instantly apply to their leadership.
 Jocko Willink starts by considering the fundamental theories he has developed based on research and his time working as a Navy SEAL leader.
 Then, he shows you how to produce strategy from these theories.
-Finally, Jocko outlines how you can put these leadership principles into action at a tactical level.
+Finally, Jocko outlines how to put these leadership principles into action at a tactical level.

-Take a Step Back From Situations
+StoryShot #1: Take a Step Back From Situations

 Stepping back from the situation is not only applicable to battle, though.
 Jocko explains that stepping back is one of the most effective practices that any leader can use.
 If you feel overwhelmed as a leader, then stepping back is the best approach.
 Detaching yourself from a situation allows you to rid yourself of the emotions attached to your task.
 You can then better comprehend the situation and make better decisions.